rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 - ✅ Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 - ✅ Save the finalized layout with custom name and open it.
 - ✅ Generate lef from the layout.
-- ✅ Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+- ✅ Copy the newly generated lef and associated required lib files to _picorv32a_ design _src_ directory.
-- ✅ Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+- ✅ Edit _config.tcl_ to change lib file and add the new extra lef into the openlane flow.
 - ✅ Run openlane flow synthesis with newly inserted custom inverter cell.
 - ✅ Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
 - ✅ Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.